- Can bile duct cancer be found early?

 How is bile duct cancer staged?

-Staging is the process of finding out how far a cancer has spread.
-The stage (extent) of bile duct cancer is one of the most important factors in selecting treatment options and estimating a patient's outlook for recovery and outlook (prognosis).
+The stage of a cancer describes how far it has spread.
+The stage of bile duct cancer is one of the most important factors in selecting treatment options and estimating a patient’s outlook (prognosis).

-A staging system is a standardized way for members of the cancer care team to summarize the extent of a cancer's spread.
-The stage of a cancer is determined by the results of the physical exam, testing (such as imaging and other tests), and by the results of surgery if it has been done.
+The stage is determined by the results of the physical exam, imaging and other tests (described in the section “How is bile duct cancer diagnosed?”), and by the results of surgery if it has been done.

 The American Joint Committee on Cancer (AJCC) TNM system

-The major system used to describe the stages of bile duct cancer is the American Joint Committee on Cancer (AJCC) TNM system.
-There are actually 3 different staging systems for bile duct cancers, depending on where they start.
+A staging system is a standard way for the cancer care team to sum up the extent of a cancer.
+The main system used to describe the stages of bile duct cancer is the American Joint Committee on Cancer (AJCC) TNM system.
+There are actually 3 different staging systems for bile duct cancers, depending on where they start:

 - M indicates whether the cancer has metastasized (spread) to other organs of the body.
 (The most common sites of bile duct cancer spread are the liver, peritoneum [the lining of the abdominal cavity], and the lungs.)